jeffwdg/asmerea/README.md

 such as Instagram, Facebook, Twitter and more.

 As an MVP, the team picked Instragram to analyze photo posts for users.

 Features
-- Photo Description, Color Tagging
-- Voice Activated Commands
-- Photo Capture Recognition
+- Instragram sign in, fetch user posts
+- Visual recognition of posts and text-to-speech conversation for listening
-- Conversation
+- Voice activated intents or commands using Speech-to-Text and Conversation service
+- Photo recognition through Video capture
+- Addition of word recognition in photos with text and color recognition for the blind users to get a feel of the color of the photo while describing how each color feels like

 [![Run application](horus.mybluemix.net/feed)